-• Wall Framing: Repair or replace siding with holes; replace deteriorated trim and siding; and repair or replace the west jamb of the south door.
+• Wall Framing: Repair or replace damaged trim and siding.

 Pioneer Gateway

 Preserve and repair extant structural features including the masonry piers.

 - Monitor the sandstone units for further erosion.
 If too much section loss occurs, it may be necessary to replace the more eroded units. - Periodically maintain the mortar joints by raking out deteriorated mortar that is easily removed and repointing with a compatible mortar as determined by a mortar analysis of a sample of the original mortar. - Remove vegetation growing out of the masonry structures.
 Keep adjacent vegetation trimmed back and away from the masonry structures as much as possible.